j3thewebdev/agrioprint/PV300 Build/readme.md

-# Documentation for Building Voron v2.4's for the agrioprint farm.
+# Resources for Building Voron v2.4's for the agrioprint farm.